Why ARMAP? What’s in it? How is it different? and more.

 ARMAP uses best practices with information and mapping technologies to provide a comprehensive perspective in support of Arctic science.

-• Learn more about research projects in your region of interest or scientific discipline
+- Learn more about research projects in your region of interest or scientific discipline

-• Explore available data or possible collaborations
+- Explore available data or possible collaborations

-• Plan and coordinate field logistics
+- Plan and coordinate field logistics

-• Use the online mapping tools to meet your own project’s specific goals
+- Use the online mapping tools to meet your own project’s specific goals

-Projects and Agencies in the Viewer
+Projects and Agencies in the ARMAP Viewer

 These projects span multiple research disciplines: Arctic ecology, hydrology, oceanography, the cryosphere, human dimensions, and much more.
 Not included are modeling projects that do not require field research.
 The projects may go back decades, or are currently active.
 Each location is typically mapped to a nearby base of logistical support.
 Each project may have multiple field locations.

-Cruise Tracks in the Viewer
+Research Cruise Viewer

-Also shown are ship tracks for Arctic research vessels, with tracks for NSF-funded scientific cruises going back several years for the Healy, Louis S. St-Laurent, Polar Sea, and others.
-The ship tracks and associated metadata were manually harvested from various sources (e.g., Rolling Deck, UNOLS, Sailwx, Pangea, Alaska Marine Exchange, etc.), processed, and harmonized.
+Also shown are ship tracks for Arctic research vessels, with tracks for NSF-supported scientific cruises going back several years for the Healy, Louis S. St-Laurent, Polar Sea, and others.
+The ship tracks and associated metadata were initially manually harvested from various sources (e.g., Rolling Deck, UNOLS, Sailwx, Pangea, Alaska Marine Exchange, etc.), processed, and harmonized.
+Since 2018, AIS tracking tracking was acquired for vessels from a licensed API provided by Kepler (formerly MarineTraffic) with coverage of the polar region.

 What is the difference between ARMAP and AOV?